 Once we see our story clearly, we must recognize that it is the product of our (early) life experiences, which are profoundly limited.
 (Of the near infinite number of potential lived experiences, we embody but one.)
 We are confined to a single point of view.

 Aware, as we now are, of the limited and self-generating nature of our stories, we can begin to question them.
 We can at least entertain the notion that the particular story we are telling ourselves does not represent the entirety of the truth.
 Maybe it’s just a sliver.
 Maybe even less.

 We have now created space between ourselves and our story where none used to exist.
 (More precisely, where we didn’t notice space before.)

 We see that the story/formula is nested in empty space, stretching infinitely in all directions.
 There is space above it, beneath it, behind it, in front of it, even within it.

 The space is more real than the story.
 The story is a but a single appearance in something much bigger – and much more inexplicable – than it.

 Taking advantage of the space, we can investigate the story.
 Look underneath it.
 Take out a hammer and do away with its unhelpful parts.
 Break off the pieces that we experience as useful and construct a new, more comprehensive and accurate story from them.
-Turn away from it all together and head out into whatever lies beyond (not knowing what we will discover).
+Or, we may decide to turn away from it all together and head out into whatever lies beyond (not knowing what we will discover).